UARK-AICV/UARK-AICV.github.io/_pages/recruitment.md

 permalink: /recruitment/
 ---

-# Job Opportunities in Computer Vision, Remote Sensing, and Robotics

 We are excited to announce open positions for passionate students in the following cutting-edge areas:

 ## 1. Computer Vision: Multi-Object Tracking (2 Positions)